ELT Glossary

 concept checking – the action of checking learners’ comprehension of either linguistic items or instructions, sometimes also written as CCQ (concept check question)

-CPE – Certificate of Proficiency in English – a Cambridge exam aimed at Level C2 of the CEF
+CPE – Certificate of Proficiency in English – a Cambridge exam aimed at Level C2 of the CEFR

 deductive – in this approach, grammar rules are explicitly introduced and then practised (see also inductive)